Park Güell, Barcelona/Andrew Moore CC BY-SA 4.0

-Barcelona is still the third city in the world in terms of number of congresses and there have been no cancellations or changes of venue for the coming months.
+Barcelona is still the third most important city in the world in terms of number of congresses and there have been no cancellations or changes of venue for the coming months.
 Airline bookings for the next three months continue to increase

 A Guidepost Report

-The Minister for Energy, Tourism and the Digital Agenda, Álvaro Nadal, has highlighted the wonderful image of Barcelona and Spain as a whole as a safe destination following the recent terrorist attacks.
+The Minister for Energy, Tourism and the Digital Agenda, Álvaro Nadal, has highlighted the wonderful image of Barcelona, and Spain as a whole, as a safe destination following the recent terrorist attacks.
 At the end of August, the minister met representatives of the tourist sector in Barcelona to discuss the current situation.
 He also held separate meetings with the Regional Councillor for Business and Knowledge, Santi Vila, and the Deputy Mayor of Barcelona, Jaume Collboni.